-Although the definitional portions of the rules are effective from 1 June 2021, an intermediary’s obligation to disclose a CRS Avoidance Arrangement or Opaque Offshore Structures to the South African Revenue Service will come into effect on 1 March 2023.
+Although the definitional portions of the rules are effective from 1 June 2021, an intermediary’s obligation to disclose a CRS Avoidance Arrangement or Opaque Offshore Structures to the SARS came into effect on 1 March 2024.

 Mandatory Disclosure Rules

-- those containing certain hallmarks and where the tax benefit exceeds R5 million; and
+- those containing certain hallmarks and where the tax benefit exceeds ZAR 5 million, and

 - arrangements that have been listed as reportable arrangements in a public notice.

-If an arrangement is a reportable arrangement it is required to be reported by a person to the South African Revenue Service within 45 business days of it becoming a reportable arrangement or of the person becoming a participant in the reportable arrangement.
-A person need not disclose the reportable arrangement if a written statement i obtained from another participant that the reportable arrangement has been disclosed.
+If an arrangement is a reportable arrangement, it is required to be reported by a person to the SARS within 45 business days of it becoming a reportable arrangement or of the person becoming a participant in the reportable arrangement.
+A person need not disclose the reportable arrangement if a written statement is obtained from another participant that the reportable arrangement has been disclosed.

 South Africa has exchange control regulations that aim to restrict the buying and selling of a national currency or to preserve foreign currency reserves.